gristlabs/grist-help/help/references-lookups.md

 ```
 <span class="screenshot-large">*![registrants-balance-sum](images/references-lookups/registrants-balance-sum.png)*</span>

 We can also use lookupRecords to get the list of references, rather than using a reference list column, then find the sum of the balance for all registrants.
+This method is used in the Ticket Revenue column of the [Events](https://public.getgrist.com/6kTypo2FtSsf/Event-Sponsors-Attendees-References-and-Lookups/p/3) table using the following formula:

 ```
-SUM(Attendees.lookupRecords(Event=$id).Balance)
+SUM(All_Registrations.lookupRecords(Event=$id).Balance)
 ```

-`Attendees.lookupRecords(Event=$id).Balance` finds all records in the Attendees table where the Event column matches the ID of the row in this table, Events.
+`All_Registrations.lookupRecords(Event=$id).Balance` finds all records in the All Registrations table where the Event column matches the ID of the row in this table, Events.
 Using dot notation, we find the Balance for each of the records found.
 Then `SUM()` sums the balances of all records found.

 <span class="screenshot-large">*![lookup-records-registrants-balance-sum](images/references-lookups/lookup-records-registrants-balance-sum.png)*</span>

 You can also iterate through a Reference List using a Python `for` loop.
+An example of this can be seen in the Balance ('for' loop) column in the Events table.
 When iterating, each element is a Reference so dot-notation can be used here as well.
 To find the sum of the balance for all registrants, we use the following formula:

 ```
 SUM(person.Balance for person in $Registrants)
 ```
 This does the same thing as our lookupRecords formula we saw above. `$Registrants` is our reference list.
 For each record (`person`) in our list of Registrants, we find the Balance.
 Then, sum all balances together.
 In this formula, `person` is a variable that represents each element in our list and could be replaced with any other variable.

+<span class="screenshot-large">*![reference-list-for-loop-sum](images/references-lookups/reference-list-for-loop-sum.png)*</span>

 If you’d like to learn more about [Data Structures and List Comprehension](https://docs.python.org/3/tutorial/datastructures.html#list-comprehensions) in Python 3, [Python.org](http://python.org/) is a great resource.

-<span class="screenshot-large">*![reference-list-for-loop-sum](images/references-lookups/reference-list-for-loop-sum.png)*</span>

 `len()` can be useful to get the number of items within a list.
 Once you find your list of records using the lookupRecords function, you can use `len()` to count the number of records returned, like you see in this formula: